 Buy Limit: An order to buy a stock at a specific price.

-Sell Limit: An order to sell a stock a specific price.
+Sell Limit: An order to sell a stock at a specific price.

 Afterhours: The fluctuation of a stock’s price after the market has closed.